Hospital Negligence Claims Solicitors

 - Error of Omission

-We usually represent clients in hospital injury cases on a no win no fee basis, which means if you don't win, you won't have to pay.
+We usually represent clients in hospital injury cases on a no win no fee agreement, which means if you don't win, you won't have to pay.

 As with all personal injury cases, there is a time limit for bringing the claim.
-If you have suffered as a result of below standard medical treatment then the time to take action is now.
+If you have suffered an injury as a result of below standard medical treatment, then the time to take action is now.